id-studiolab/Digital-Interfaces/assignments/07+08-animistic-design/trigger-different-sequences-index.md

         if touch.value == False:
             print("sleeping 😴")
-            # Make a call to the library and request the desired of our LED
+            # Make a call to the library and request the status of our LED
             position_led, running_led, changed_led = vs_led.sequence(sequence=led_sequence_sleep, loop_max=led_looping)

             # See if the values changed for the next move, then do so